-Attendance policy: The attendance to lectures is required and the attendance to recitations is highly recommended.
+Attendance policy: The attendance to lectures and weekly discussion sections are required.

 Late submission policy: Each student has four late days in total.

 10 Policy on Academic Integrity

 Please read this section carefully.

 The university, the department, and this instructor all take the issue of academic integrity very seriously.
 A university requires an atmosphere of mutual trust and respect.
 While collaboration is an integral part of many scholarly activities, it is not always appropriate in a course, and it is never appropriate unless due credit is given to all participants in the collaboration.